getwilds/wilds-docker-library/esmfold/README.md

 3. Installs ESM from GitHub and `fair-esm[esmfold]` extras
 4. Installs PyTorch 2.0.0 with CUDA 11.8 support
 5. Pins all dependency versions for OpenFold compatibility
+6. Install supporting packages (e.g. biopython)
-6. Clones, patches, and compiles OpenFold from source at the pinned commit
+7. Clones, patches, and compiles OpenFold from source at the pinned commit```

 **Final stage** (same CUDA base, clean):
 1. Copies the `/conda` environment from the builder